Ana Bautista: Career

 In September 1989 at the World Championships in Sarajevo she won a bronze team medal alongside Ada Liberio and Silvia Yustos.
 She was 5th in the All-Around, while in the apparatus finals she obtained 5th place with rope, 6th with hoop, 5th with both ball and rope.

 She retired at the age of 17 in April 1990, motivated mainly by a cervical injury she had been dragging after a fall she had suffered training three years earlier.
 After spending two years at her home in Tenerife, she returned to Madrid to study psychology while working as an assistant coach to Emilia Boneva.
 She was the individual national coach of the Spanish rhythmic gymnastics team from late 1996 until before the 2000 Summer Olympics, where she coached gymnasts such as Almudena Cid, Alba Caride, Esther Domínguez and Adassa Ramos.
 She was also the technical coordinator of the Spanish team that went to the 2008 Summer Olympics and in 2009 she held a campus in Tenerife with Anna Baranova.

 A pavilion inaugurated in 1996 in the district of Duggi in Santa Cruz de Tenerife is named after Municipal Pavilion Ana Bautista, where the rhythmic gymnastics clubs Club Odisea Tenerife, Club Batistana de Tenerife and Club Evangim Santa Cruz, among others, train.
 In addition, a square was also named after her in the neighborhood of La Cuesta in San Cristóbal de La Laguna, where a sculpture by Fernando Garcíarramos is located in her honor.

 On 23 July 2016 she was one of the leading figures of Spanish rhythmic gymnastics invited to the 20th Anniversary Gala of the gold medal in Atlanta '96, held in Badajoz.
 She currently lives in Palma de Mallorca with her family and has a daughter named Leia, born in 2002.
 She works as a psychologist and also collaborates with various rhythmic gymnastics clubs in fields such as body work and dance therapy.

 In 2016 she wrote the prologue of the book Pinceladas de rittmica by Montse Martín and Manel Martín, which also includes two illustrations of her made by Montse and a biography of her sports career.
 In September 2018 she traveled with several former gymnasts of the Spanish team to the World Championships in Sofia to reunite with the former national coach Emilia Boneva, she also organized a tribute dinner in her honor.

-On 16 November 2019, on the occasion of the death of Emilia Boneva, some 70 former national gymnasts, including Ana, gathered to pay tribute to her during the Euskalgym.
-The event took place before 8,500 attendees at the Bilbao Exhibition Centre in Baracaldo and was followed by a tribute dinner in her honor.